alexmc2/cafe-demo/README.md

 # Business Website Platform

 This is a production-ready business website platform with a flexible block-based content system powered by Sanity and rendered through Next.js.
-It is designed to be reusable across industries.
+It is designed to be reusable.

 Clients can manage and update their own content through Sanity Studio, including page sections, text, images, navigation, and news posts, without needing developer support for day-to-day edits.